AYehia0/adventOfCode/README.md

-# adventOfCode-2021
+# AOC
-Advent Of Code - 2021 - Solutions
+Advent Of Code solutions, I hope I continue doing this :D

+PS: not the prettiest code.